Equation Editor in Excel (Insert, Create & Format)

 17- typing formula to create a new equation with equation editor

-• Again, select Basic Math>> Multiplication Sign.
+• Select Basic Math and choose the Multiplication Sign.

 18- inserting pi sign from lowercase greek letters

-• To assign it, select the Superscript structure.
+• Select the Superscript structure.

 19- selecting the Superscript structure